Merlot1818/deck.gl/docs/layers/text-layer.md

 * Default: `32`

-The font size of each text label, in meters.
+The font size of each text label, in pixels.

 * If a number is provided, it is used as the size for all objects.
 * If a function is provided, it is called on each object to retrieve its size.